NetCal/DNC/README.md

 * Manual install: Download the file from http://www.mpa.ethz.ch/static/download.php?file=RTCToolbox_bin.zip and unpack it in the `DNC` project's /lib folder.

-## Maven Lifecycle Mapping Error caused by pom.xml
-In your `DNC` project, dougle-click on `pom.xml`.
-This opens the `pom` editor view.
-Select its `Overview` tab.
-In the title, you will get (an abbreviation of) this error:

-> Plugin execution not covered by lifecycle configuration: com.googlecode.maven-download-plugin:download-maven-plugin:1.4.1:wget (execution: get-mpa-rtc, phase: validate)

-As we just used the `wget` plugin in the `validate` phase to get the `rtc.jar` dependency, it is safe to ignore.
-Clicking on it, there are two alternatives to ignore the error:

-* Mark goal wget as ignored in pom.xml
-* Mark goal wget as ignored in eclipse preferences

-Choose the second one (globally ignore error cause) to prevent changes to the `pom.xml` file.

 ## Functional Tests

 You can run the functional tests to check if you installation succeeded.
 We use the Eclipse Maven plugin to run the JUnit tests.